Tyrowo/tyro_work/README.md

 [widget].animate(target: _scrollbarposition == ?
 1 : 0).slideX()
 [widget, widget, widget].animate(interval : seconds).[animationtype]() // animates a list of widgets in sequence
-shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors
+shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors projects should swipe in from left, right, left as you scroll down that'd be cool thought pieces at the end shouldn't be animated they can just chill

 ## Getting Started To Do
 done - import image assets